skylarhuang/ML_Intro_project/README.md

 ## Facial Recognition Using Pre-Trained VGG-Face + OpenCV
 #### Jupyter notebook of our project can be found here [Pre_Trained_Vgg_Face.ipynb](https://github.com/skylarhuang/ML_project/blob/master/pre_trained_vgg_face.ipynb)

-In VGG-Face, the dataset has already be trained and weights can be downloaded [here](http:http://www.robots.ox.ac.uk/~vgg/software/vgg_face/src/vgg_face_matconvnet.tar.gz).
+In VGG-Face, the dataset has already be trained and weights can be downloaded from [here](http:http://www.robots.ox.ac.uk/~vgg/software/vgg_face/src/vgg_face_matconvnet.tar.gz).

 We are building our project according to [this](https://aboveintelligent.com/face-recognition-with-keras-and-opencv-2baf2a83b799) page.
 We are using the OpenCV cascade to cut out faces referencing [this](https://realpython.com/blog/python/face-recognition-with-python/)  page.